-- Submit a complete admission application - A \$50.00 one-time, non-refundable student services fee will be billed to the student account.
-A \$40.00 discount will be given if a \$10.00 cash payment is made on or before registration to the business office. - Submit an official copy of high school or GED transcripts. - Submit a copy of tribal I.D., or parent CDIB and copy of birth certificate for dependency status. - Complete the FAFSA prior to registration. - The above admission procedures pertain to all student admissions.
+- Submit a complete admission application - A \$25.00 one-time, non-refundable student services fee will be billed to the student account. - Submit an official copy of high school or GED transcripts.
+(Note If the applicant has already earned a college degree, they can submit a transcript of their highest degree earned in place of a high school or GED transcript.) - Submit a copy of tribal I.D., or parent CDIB and copy of birth certificate for dependency status if applicable. - Complete the FAFSA prior to registration. - The above admission procedures pertain to all student admissions.